 A tunnel from the West Gate Freeway to the Port of Melbourne and CityLink will give trucks a more reliable and direct connection, and create a vital alternative to the West Gate Bridge.

 Trucks carrying dangerous goods or overheight trucks that are banned from tunnels, will also be able to avoid residential streets by using new ramps from the West Gate Freeway to connect to the port and fuel depots on Hyde Street.

 Truck bans for the inner west

-With a new alternative for trucks, the Victorian Government will introduce 24 hour truck bans when the project opens in 2022 to ensure that trucks use the freeway and to prevent rat runs through local streets.
+With a new alternative for trucks, the Victorian Government will introduce 24 hour truck bans when the project opens to ensure that trucks use the freeway and to prevent rat runs through local streets.

 Exemptions will apply to trucks with local origins and destinations.
 This ensures that local businesses can continue to receive and supply goods.

 - Francis Street – The Francis Street ban will apply between Roberts Street and Hyde Street.